How to Tag Products on Pinterest with Clickable URLs – Using Affiliate Links

 Say you are a seasoned blogger that gets traffic from Google and Instagram but not so much on Pinterest.
-You may want top try it to gain followers and trust.
+You may want to try it to gain followers and trust.
 Trusting viewers are more likely to share and come back for more.

-I would guess that your repin rate is going to be a lot less because they are going to click off to the product and not look back, thus not repinning the image.
-Which may hurt in Pinterest’s eyes.
+I would guess that your repin rate is going to be a lot less because they are going to click off to the product and not look back, thus not repinning the image, which may hurt in Pinterest’s eyes.

 Tagging Products on Pinterest

 In conclusion, I believe it is best to try tagging products on Pinterest with some pins but not go crazy with tagging products unless you are an eCommerce shop!
-Since the feature is brand new I will continue to update this post as I learn more.
+Since the feature is brand new, I will continue to update this post as I learn more.

 How to Create Collection Pins